-- Supplier Details: Name, address and GST number of the supplier.
+- Supplier Details: Name, address, and GST number of the supplier.

-- Amount: The taxable value of goods or services, rate of tax and the amount of the tax credited or, debited to the recipient.
+- Amount: The taxable value of goods or services, rate of tax, and the amount of the tax credited or, debited to the recipient.

 - Verification: Signature or digital signature of the supplier or their authorised representative

-Debit Note Under GST
+Debit Note in GST

 In these cases, the supplier sends out a debit note to the buyer along with a supplementary invoice.